 - Data Availability:

-The first time a streaming insert occurs, the streamed data is inaccessible for up to 2-3 minutes.
+The first time a BigQuery streaming insert occurs, the streamed data is inaccessible for up to 2-3 minutes.
 After this, the streamed data is immediately queryable.
 The availability of data for export and copy can take up to 90 minutes.

 Pricing for Google BigQuery Streaming Insert

 In Google BigQuery, billing takes place based on rows that are successfully inserted.
 Individual rows are calculated using a 1KB of minimum size.
 The pricing for the insert operations cost you 0.010$ per 200 MB of data.
-For more details, please have a look at this link.

 Conclusion

 There are certain benefits of using the Google BigQuery streaming insert, but it does not come without limitations and a small cost.
 If you require real-time ingestion of non-transactional data, this feature is worth using.
 But, if you are looking for a fully automated solution, then try Hevo Data.
+This article provides you a comprehensive information on streaming insert BigQuery with its constraints and alternatives.

 Hevo Data is a No-code Data Pipeline.
-It supports pre-built integration from 100+ data sources.
+It supports pre-built integration from 150+ data sources.
 You can easily migrate your data to Google BigQuery in real-time.
+Explore more about Hevo by signing up for a 14-day free trial today.